sami-haq99/sami-haq99.github.io/_projects_mcu/robogame.md

 title: "Qibing Robot"
 collection: projects_mcu
 permalink: /projects/mcu/robogame
-excerpt: "This is the project for Robogame and won the first prize."
+excerpt: "This project is for Robogame, a robot design contest held by USTC, and won the first prize.
+Our robot is called Qibing (旗兵 in Chinese, meaning a flag soldier).
+Using OpenCV on Raspberry Pi, we were able to identify the color of the boxes and decide the moving strategy.
+We used STM32 as the movement controller and implemented PID control algorithm on STM32 to guarantee stable and high-speed movement.
+Finally, we employed UART devices for efficient and reliable communication between the Raspberry Pi and STM32."
 start_date: Sep.
 2017
 end_date: Apr.
 2018
 date: Oct.
 2018